darkreapyre/itsacat/README.md

     - Open the SageMaker Service console.
     - Select the Notebook Instance and Stop it, if the instance is still running.
     - Select the Notebook Instance -> click Actions -> Delete.
-2. After the SageMaker Notebook Instance is deleted, delete the CloudFormnation Stack.
+2. After the SageMaker Notebook Instance is deleted, delete the CloudFormation Stack.
     - Open the CloudFormation Service console.
     - Ensure all nested stacks have a **CREATE_COMPLETE** or **UPDATE_COMPLETE** Status.
 If not, wait for any stack updates to complete.
     - Select the Elastic Container Service (ECS) Stack created by CodePipeline. e.g. **`<<Stack Name>>-DeploymentPipeline-...-ecs-cluster`**